computee/s-keys/README.md

 ===

 Port of linux kernel jump labels to userspace.
-Uses GCC goto asm extension and some other gcc/gas specific extensions (always online, .pushsection, section attributes).
+Uses GCC goto asm extension and some other gcc/gas specific extensions (always inline, .pushsection, section attributes).

 Jump labels described in the kernel's jump_label.h: